F1PFC/TTN_GPS_Tracker/Readme.md

 These instructions describe the building of a GPS tracker that uses The Things Network (TTN) to receive the trackers location.
-Once the location data is received by the TTN the trackers location can be viewed online on a Internet enabled device or passed to online mapping applications.
+Once the location data is received by the TTN the trackers location can be viewed online on a Internet enabled device or passed to on-line mapping applications.

 The build and testing of the tracker itself is described first.
 Then the configuration required for TTN is described and finally sending the